 Bump it with a trumpet

 Make the syrup by reducing store bought cranberry juice to 150-200ml – you want to get to the stage where it coats the back of a spoon.
 Allow it to cool fully.
 Mix the whipped double cream with the condensed milk as per the recipe (on reflection, the end product was slightly sweeter than I liked, so you could try adding three quarters of the condensed milk initially and the rest if needed after tasting).
 I also added some vanilla seeds.
-Poor the mix into your freezer container, alternating layers of cream and syrup.
+Pour the mix into your freezer container, alternating layers of cream and syrup.
 Swirl a knife through the layers to create a ripple effect throughout the container – you want to make sure that every spoonful of ice-cream has some of the pink ripples, but you don’t want to mix so much as to make pink ice-cream.
 Freeze for at least 4 hours until set.

 Of course, if you have an ice-cream maker, you could make a traditional custard-based ice cream instead